oliver-batchelor/multical/README.md

     - image02.jpg
 ```

 Camera names and image directories can be also specified by manually specifying camera names, and optionally specifying a pattern for the directory structure.
-Specifying separate extrinsic and intrinsic calibration images is also possible this way.
-An example for how to use the file structure from CALICO with a stereo camera:

-`multical calibrate --image_pattern '{camera}\extrinsic' --intrinsic_pattern '{camera}\intrinsic' --cameras cam1,cam2,cam3`
+`multical calibrate --camera_pattern '{camera}\extrinsic' --cameras cam1,cam2,cam3`

 Where `{camera}` is replaced by the camera names